Prince Harry reveals drugs were a ‘comfort’ to help deal with trauma

 Dr Mate told him: “Reading the book, I diagnose you with ADD....I see it as a normal response to normal stress.”

-Prince Harry also tackled some of the negative reaction to his book, that included a recent particularly scathing portrayal of the Prince and his wife, Meghan Markle, in an episode of South Park.
+Prince Harry also tackled some of the negative reaction to his book, that included a recent particularly scathing portrayal of the prince and his wife, Meghan, in an episode of South Park.

 Speaking about dismissive reaction to the tome, the Duke of Sussex said: “Sometimes I’m surprised and sometimes I’m not.